Sargaleano/nlbp-chatbot/README.md

 pain patients the way a person would, then checks whether what it hears lines up with the DN4-interview, the self-reported half of a validated neuropathic-pain questionnaire.

 No checklists read aloud to the patient.
-No diagnosis, ever.
-Every red-flag symptom gets a fixed, non-negotiable safety response instead of an AI-generated one.
+No diagnosis, clearly stated.
+Every red-flag symptom gets an inmediate alert.

 ## What it looks like